flashbang-io/aphelion-spice/README.md

 Options:

-- entry: The entry module for the view to be built
+- *entry:* The entry module for the view to be built
-- outdir: The directory to output the built view
+- *publicdir:* The directory to output the public assets needed by the view
+- *outfile:* The path that the view function file will be written